Provo Police Department receives hundreds of 3D protective masks

 King says the need for masks spreads throughout Utah County.
 Although, Monday was the designated day for the drop-offs.
 The donations began coming in over the weekend and by Monday at 11 a.m Provo Police had already received an additional 200 masks.

-Fortem Technologies, a drone security technology company in Pleasant Grove is among the many businesses that made donations.
+Fortem Technologies, a leading provider of airspace defense and security drone security in Pleasant Grove is among the many businesses that made donations.
 Eric Fowkes, Lead Drone Architect tells ABC4 “one of the things we try to do at Fortem Technologies is give back to the community.”
 Fowkes says their company delivered 100 masks to the Provo Police Department, 50 of which are the N-95 face masks and 50 being the 3-D masks.
 The 3-D printers their company has can produce about 20 masks at a time which takes between 8-10 hours.
 Fowkes says Fortem Technologies plans to continue printing and delivering as many masks as they can until the need is met.

 Sgt.
 Nisha King of Provo Police department said “We are astounded with the amount of support from our community.
 In the midst of a crisis, our community has come together and become stronger through giving and taking care of each other.”